shlinkio/shlink/README.md

 The `bin/update` will use the location from previous shlink version to import the configuration.
 It will then update the database and generate some assets shlink needs to work.

 **Important!** It is recommended that you don't skip any version when using this process.
 The update tool gets better on every version, but older versions might make assumptions.

+### Update a configuration option

+Sometimes you need to update the configuration on your shlink instance.
+Maybe you want to change the GeoLite2 license key, or move from http to https.

+In order to do that, run `bin/set-option` and follow the instructions.
+You will be asked to select the option to change, and then you will be asked to provide the new value.

+This script will take care of updating that value without changing anything else, and it will also delete the configuration cache so that the new value is applied.

+> This script will fail if you didn't run `bin/install` at least once.

 ## Using a docker image